 Major advantages of conservation tillage systems may include:

-- maintained or increased soil organic matter content
+- maintained or increased soil organic matter content (concentration) in the soil

 - increased soil microbial and faunal populations

 - increased soil moisture storage and infiltration rate